malikowais/Thermal-maturity-and-TOC-/README.md

 MATLAB CODE

+The codes for all ML techniques for predicting Tmax, VR and TOC are provide.

-The data file for MATLAB code is .xlsx.
-Different sheets are referred in the code.
+The data files for MATLAB codes are stored as .xlsx format.